izabela-marcinkowska/izabela-marcinkowska/readme.md

 ![Profile Banner](/izabela.jpg)

 ### 👋 Hi there!
 I'm Bella
 Originally from Poland, I now call Stockholm, Sweden my home since 2012.
-My coding journey began in early 2022 and it quickly blossomed into a passion for web development and beyond.
+My coding journey began in early 2022 and quickly expanded beyond web development into the exciting world of mobile app development, specifically focusing on iOS.

-#### 🌐 Web Development & Coding Journey
+#### 🌐 Coding Journey & Current Focus
-- **Languages & Technologies**: After starting with Python, C# and PHP I decided to focus on Web development working on small CSS and HTML projects as [Johnies Restaurant](https://github.com/izabela-marcinkowska/Restaurant-Project) and [Omnifood](https://github.com/izabela-marcinkowska/Omnifood-Project)
+- **Languages & Technologies**: Starting with Python, C#, and PHP, I initially worked on web development projects like [Johnies Restaurant](https://github.com/izabela-marcinkowska/Restaurant-Project) and [Omnifood](https://github.com/izabela-marcinkowska/Omnifood-Project).
-- **Education**: A graduate of [SALT](https://github.com/saltsthlm) - an intense 13-week program where I was among the top 5% of applicants.
-Here, I honed both front-end and back-end development skills, specifically in CSS, HTML, TypeScript, Node.js, PostgreSQL, React, Redux, Express and more.
+- **Notable Projects**: One of my key projects is **[DigestEase](https://github.com/izabela-marcinkowska/digestEase)**, an app designed to help users track their food intake with consideration for IBS (Irritable Bowel Syndrome).
+It's focused on helping users manage their diet based on their digestive health needs.
-- **Working Style**: Experienced in mob programming, adapting to group work, and employing Test-Driven Development (TDD) methodologies.
+- **Current Focus**: Recently, I’ve shifted my focus to learning **Swift** and **SwiftUI** for iOS development, applying my knowledge to create intuitive and functional mobile apps.

 #### 💼 Professional Goals
-- **Current Focus**: Developing IBS and FODMAPs tracker Journal supported with AI analyzing system.
-[DigestEase](https://digest-ease.vercel.app).
+- **Current Focus**: Mastering **iOS development** with Swift and SwiftUI, with a goal of building functional, well-designed apps.
-- **Looking Forward**: Eager to meet new people in the field, collaborate on innovative projects, and continuously enhance my coding skills.
+- **Looking Forward**: Always eager to collaborate on mobile app projects and expand my knowledge in app architecture, design patterns, and user experience in the context of iOS.

 #### 🏅 Badges & Achievements
 Here are some of the recognitions and badges I've earned along my coding journey: